cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 ## Network model

+The mempool protocol operates in a partially-connected network constructed by the peer-to-peer (p2p) communication layer running in every participant node.

-The network is composed by a set $\Pi$ of nodes.
+The network is composed by a set $\Pi$ of nodes running the mempool protocol.
-The set is dynamic, as nodes may join or leave (possibly by crashing) the network at any time.
+The set $\Pi$ is dynamic, as nodes may join or leave (possibly by crashing) the network at any time.

-*Partial knowledge.*
-Nodes are not expected to known the fully extent of $\Pi$, i.e. the identity and address of every node in the network.
+Nodes are not expected to know the fully extent of $\Pi$, which is only used for formalization purposes.
-Nodes are instead assumed to be part of a peer discovery protocol, from which they learn the identity and address of a subset of nodes in $\Pi$.

-*Partial connectivity.*
+The network is partially connected.
-No node is expected to be directly connected to every other node in $\Pi$.
+This means that no node is expected to be (directly) connected to every other node in the network.
-Instead, each node $p$ is assumed to be directly connected to a subset of other nodes, also called its $peers$.
+Instead, each node is connected to a set of $peers$, a subset of other nodes with which it can interact directly by exchanging messages.
-We denote by $peers[p] \subset \Pi$ the set of nodes directly connected to $p$ and require $p \notin peers[p]$.
-Connections are bi-directional, i.e. if $q \in peers[p]$ then $p \in peers[q]$.
-As happens to $\Pi$, the set of peers directly connected to each node is also dynamic.
-A node may, at any time, establish connections with new peers, or lose its connection with any of its current peers.

-*Network overlay.*
+The set of peers of a node is dynamic, as the node can establish connections with new peers and connections with existing peers can be dropped.

-The communication among nodes takes places in the network overlay defined by the $peers$  relation.
+The communication among nodes takes places in the network _overlay_ defined by the $peers$ relation.
-More precisely, the network overlay is a dynamic undirected graph composed by the set $\Pi$ of nodes and a set of edges $(p, q) \subset \Pi x \Pi$ connecting every $p \in \Pi$ to all its peers $q \in peers[p]$.
+More precisely, the network overlay is a dynamic undirected graph composed by the set $\Pi$ of nodes and a set of edges $(p, q)$ connecting every $p \in \Pi$ to all its peers $q \in peers[p]$.
-We assume the network overlay to be connected, meaning that there is path between every pair of correct nodes in $\Pi$.
+The network overlay is assumed to be connected, meaning that there is path in the network overlay graph between every pair of nodes in $\Pi$.
-Since the network overlay is dynamic, some paths between correct nodes may be disrupted, but we assume that they are eventually repaired or replaced by an underlying peer-to-peer overlay management service.
+Since both $\Pi$ and the $peers$ relation are dynamic, some paths between nodes may be disrupted, but it is assumed that they are eventually repaired or replaced by the underlying p2p communication layer.

-*Links.*
-We assume that links between correct nodes are reliable within a connection.
+Finally, the links connecting a node to its peers are assumed to be reliable within a connection.
-More precisely, if a node sends a message to a peer, either the message is delivered to the peer or the node disconnects from the peer.
+This means that if a node sends a message to a peer, either the message is delivered to the peer or the node disconnects from the peer.
-We assume that links do not duplicate, corrupt, or reorder messages, which are delivered in FIFO order.
+In addition, links do not duplicate, corrupt, or reorder messages, which are delivered in FIFO order
 Links, however, are asynchronous and may arbitrarily delay the delivery of messages.

 ## Transaction flooding algorithm